Contact

 Overview in international complexity

-Applicable law determines which rules apply to your divorce and asset division.
-In international situations, this is rarely straightforward.
+Applicable law determines which rules apply to your divorce, your assets, and your alimony.
+In international situations, this is rarely self-evident.

 By obtaining clarity on the applicable law in advance, you prevent unexpected legal consequences.